gaxmann/suhr/README.md

 ## License & Source Code

-This project is proprietary.
+This project is proprietary (which may change in the future).
 See `design/COPYRIGHT.txt` for third-party licenses and attributions.
 The `_archive/kivy-prototype` folder contains an early Kivy prototype – an educational reference that predates the current Sun Clock.

 ---